 Standard homeowner's insurance typically does not cover flood

 damage.
-National Flood Insurance Program and private insurers offer flood
+The National Flood Insurance Program and private insurers offer flood

 coverage.
 Mandatory in high-risk zones with federally backed mortgages. |